SCAuditStudio/SCAuditStudio/README.md

 5. Add Blacklist
 6. Open your project
-7. When read click save project, and push your changes
+7. When read click save project, and push your changes The blacklist is used to change the score depending on words that indicate invalid issues (for example "Gas optimization").
 ## Known Issues!!!
 - tree view show folder and files right
 - (md reader bugs)